fdeblasio/pokeemerald-expansion/README.md

 - Hisuian Voltorb/Hisuian Electrode (postgame):
     - Learn Thunderbolt by level up

+- Exeggcute (not in main game):
+    - Evolves in Alolan Exeggutor with a Sun Stone

 - Alolan Exeggutor (not in main game):
     - Atk: 105->125
     - SpA: 125->105